XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: The Proposed Cross-domain Open-Vocabulary Action Benchmark

-\textbf{Benchmark Components:} Our proposed XOV-Action benchmark consists of two source datasets for training and four target datasets for test.
+Our proposed XOVABench benchmark consists of two source datasets for training and four target datasets for test.
 The two \textbf{source datasets} for training are as follows:

 (1) \textit{Kinetics400}~\cite{DBLP:conf/cvpr/CarreiraZ17}: One of the most widely-used action recognition datasets, consisting of 400 action categories.
-Videos in Kinetics400 are collected from YouTube, which are usually recorded in \textit{normal} environments (\eg, normal illumination and weather).
-Existing CLIP-based video learners typically use Kinetics400 for training, and we use the original split following them.
+Videos in Kinetics400 are collected from YouTube, which are usually recorded in common daily environments (\eg, normal illumination and weather).
+Existing open-vocabulary action recognition works typically use Kinetics400 for training, and we use the original split following them.

 (2) \textit{Kinetics150}: A subset of Kinetics400, composed of 150 action categories selected from the full Kinetics400.
 These 150 categories include all the closed-set categories of the four target datasets in comparison to Kinetics400, and the remaining categories are randomly sampled.
 We will illustrate the definition of closed-set categories later.
-We construct this subset to conduct detailed analysis for cross-domain open-vocabulary action recognition models.
+We construct this subset to conduct detailed analysis for generalizable open-vocabulary action recognition models.

 The four \textbf{target datasets} for test are as follows: